 The Chinese Communist Party (CCP) has stifled media freedoms in China for decades.
 With more journalists imprisoned than anywhere else in the world, a ban on social media and any non-compliant foreign websites, the Chinese government goes to extreme measures to prevent all information about its human rights abuses and unrest getting out, including by routinely locking up anyone who speaks out.

-To further efforts to control and censor CCP state media has struck highly lucrative deals with numerous highly regarded news outlets, offering large sums of money for them to carry supplements or 'advertorials'.
-These outlets include the Economist, the Wall Street Journal, and Sydney Morning Herald.
+To further efforts to control and censor CCP state media has struck highly lucrative deals with numerous highly regarded news outlets, offering large sums of money for them to carry supplements or 'advertorials' including the Wall Street Journal, The Financial Times, the LA Times, Handelsblatt and Sydney Morning Herald.

 These supplements or 'advertorials' enable the promotion of the Chinese government’s propaganda, which is far factual reporting and includes articles hailing the celebration by Tibetans of “democratic reforms” in occupied Tibet; reports whitewashing the arbitrary detention of at least 2 million Uyghurs and other Muslims in ‘re-education camps’; and stories claiming that the repressive and internationally condemned National Security legislation in Hong Kong will only “better protect” freedoms on the island.